Olen/solar-monitor/PLUGINS.md

 __init__() of the class expects a `PowerDevice` (an object defined in `solardevice.py`)  as its only parameter.
 The plugin will then update this device-object as data is recieved.

 ### Updates
-When we recieve an update, the function `notificationUpdate()` is called with the raw data and the UUID of the characteristic we recieved the data from.
+When we recieve an update, the class function `notificationUpdate(data, char)` is called with the raw data and the UUID of the characteristic we recieved the data from.
 This function is then responsible for parsing the data and will then update the `PowerDevice` object.
 The function should return True if the message was understood and handled, and False if it was not.

 ### Ack
-The function `ackData(data)` is required if the device expects an ack for each notification it sends.
+The class function `ackData(data)` is required if the device expects an ack for each notification it sends.
 This function must generate and return a valid "ack-packet" for the received `data`

 ### Polling
-If polling is required, the function `pollRequest()` must return the packet we need to send to the device to poll if for new data.
+If polling is required, the class function `pollRequest()` must return the packet we need to send to the device to poll if for new data.

 ### Commands
 Some devices accept commands, such as turning power on and off on an inverter.
-To send commands to a device, we call the function `cmdRequest` with two paramters, the *command*, and a *value*.
+To send commands to a device, we call the function `cmdRequest(command, value)` with two paramters, the *command*, and a *value*.
 E.g. *command* = `power_switch` and *value* = `1  or `0` for "on" or "off".

 The function must return a *list* of packets that should be sent to the device.